Top 10 Islands Near Phuket

 We’ve selected the three best tour companies that offer Similan Islands tours.
 Fill out the form, and we’ll forward your request — they’ll contact you to provide details on the terms and pricing.

-The underwater world of the Similan Islands is absolutely mesmerizing: massive granite boulders, coral gardens, tunnels, and caves are home to over 800 species of fish and 100 types of coral.
-And of course, there are the pristine white-sand beaches and scenic viewpoints.
-One of the most Instagram-famous sights is Sail Rock on Island No. 8 — a huge, uniquely shaped boulder that offers panoramic views of the entire archipelago from its summit.
+The underwater world of the Similan Islands is mesmerizing: massive granite boulders, coral gardens, tunnels, and caves are home to more than 800 species of fish and 100 species of corals.
+And of course, there are snow-white beaches with fine white sand and scenic viewpoints.

 aNBhlSMhHChbeiufQzkQI3jVPdQINzlA